Robert J. MacDonald

 Robert J. MacDonald (1914-1987) was a politician in the state of Michigan.

 Biography

-MacDonald was born on April 28, 1914 in Superior, Wisconsin to Duncan and Cecilia MacDonald He was known to be a member of the Benevolent and Protective Order of Elks, Lions Clubs International, and the Fraternal Order of Eagles.
+MacDonald was born on April 28, 1914, in Superior, Wisconsin, to Duncan and Cecilia MacDonald He was known to be a member of the Benevolent and Protective Order of Elks, Lions Clubs International, and the Fraternal Order of Eagles.
 MacDonald died in 1987.

 Career

-From 1941 to 1944 MacDonald served as a member of the Michigan House of Representatives.
-Later, he served in the Michigan State Senate from 1945 to 1946.
+From 1941 to 1944 MacDonald served as a member of the Michigan House of Representatives, where he represented the Genesee County 1st district.
+Later, he served in the Michigan State Senate from 1945 to 1946, where he represented the 13th district.
 By trade he was a lawyer, with his office in the historical Paterson Building.